The Moment Your Phone Stopped Working for You

 The framework changed this by forcing a question I hadn’t asked: Why am I choosing this tool?
 Not in the superficial sense of “what does it do?” but in the deeper sense of “did I choose this, or did the marketing choose me?”

 Most of my tool switches weren’t driven by better features.
 They were driven by novelty.
-And novelty is the worst basis for a decision that shapes your daily work.
+In my experience, novelty is one of the weakest bases for a decision that shapes your daily work.

 What shifted was my adoption protocol.
 That simple gate – defining the problem, assessing my current stack, checking integration, and committing to a two-week trial with an exit date – took the emotion out of tool selection.
 It became boring.
 And that’s when I finally had a stable system: I stopped switching because I stopped expecting the tool to be perfect.
 It just needed to solve the actual problem I had.